"There's an insane amount of learning that occurs both inside and outside the classroom."

-The Healthcare Certificate is only available to students in degree-granting programs at MIT.
+The Healthcare Certificate is available to students currently registered in degree-granting programs at MIT.

-- 2 Electives– One of which must be an action-learning course.
-Courses may be selected from an approved list (see preliminary list below); students may also request approval of other courses at MIT with relevant content.
+Courses may be selected from an approved list (see partial list below); students may also request approval of other courses at MIT with relevant content.
 Students may apply for approval of one elective course to be taken at another university while the student is actively enrolled at MIT.
-The intention is to be quite flexible in approving electives (Total of 15 units required including courses meeting the action-learning requirement)
+The intention is to be quite flexible in approving electives (Total of at least 15 units)

 The certificate requires a total of 42 Units.

 - 15.121J/HST.975J - Clinical Trials in Biomedical Enterprise